pencyl/es6-book/variables/let.md

 let & const declarations **do not hoist**.
 Unlike var's they will not return undefined if accessed before initialization, they will throw an error!

 ### Best practices
-To avoid TDZ errors, consider declaring let's at the top of their block
+To avoid TDZ errors, consider declaring let's at the top of their block.

 ```javascript
 function name (obj) {